Greenly (company): Platform

-Greenly is a software-as-a-service (SaaS) carbon accounting platform primarily serving small and medium-sized businesses.
+Greenly is a software-as-a-service (SaaS) carbon accounting platform serving businesses.
 It is used to automate the measurement, reporting, and reduction of greenhouse gas emissions across Scope 1, 2, and 3 categories.

 Greenly aggregates data from sources such as financial transactions, utility bills, cloud computing usage, and supply-chain activities to calculate an organization's carbon footprint.
 Its interface includes data dashboards, analytics for identifying primary emission sources, and tools for modeling decarbonization.
 The system supports compliance with reporting standards such as the Greenhouse Gas (GHG) Protocol and the EU's Corporate Sustainability Reporting Directive (CSRD).

 In 2024, Greenly expanded its services to include Life Cycle Assessment (LCA) and Environmental Product Declaration (EPD) reporting on its platform.

 Research

 Greenly also publishes research reports on carbon emissions.
 An analysis of the 2022 FIFA World Cup concluded that the tournament generated approximately 6 million tonnes of CO₂e, an amount nearly double FIFA’s official estimate of 3.6 million tonnes, questioning the organizers' carbon neutrality claims.

 A study published in late 2024 estimated that the social media platform TikTok generated a global footprint of approximately 50 million tonnes of CO₂e annually.

-In 2025, Greenly released a comparative analysis of major AI platforms, estimating the potential annual emissions of one company using ChatGPT could generate 7,138 tonnes of CO₂e.